stephengold/jme3-utilities/README.md

 # jme3-utilities project

-This project contains Java packages and asset packs, developed for sgold's jMonkeyEngine games, which might prove useful in similar projects.
-It includes the SkyControl library for sky simulation.
+The jme3-utilities project contains Java packages and asset packs, developed for sgold's jMonkeyEngine games, which might prove useful in similar projects.
+It consists of 8 sub-projects:
+ 1. SkyControl: a library for sky simulation
+ 2. tests: demos, examples, and tests
+ 3. textures: generate textures used by SkyControl
+ 4. moon-ccbysa: an asset pack to enhance SkyControl
+ 5. jme3-utilities-debug: a library of debugging aids
+ 6. jme3-utilities-ui: a library for building user interfaces
+ 7. jme3-utilities-nifty: a library for building NiftyGUI user interfaces
+ 8. jme3-utilities-x: a library of miscellaneous experimental code

 Summary of SkyControl features:
- + sun, moon, stars, horizon haze, and up to six cloud layers
+ + sun, moon, stars, horizon haze, and up to 6 cloud layers
  + compatible with static backgrounds such as cube maps
  + high resolution textures are provided -- or customize with your own textures
  + compatible with effects such as SimpleWater, shadows, and bloom